naomijub/wooridb/README.md

 ### SELECTS all keys FROM ENTITY:
-Select sll entities from `my_entity` with all the keys from each entity.
+Select all entities from `my_entity` with all the keys from each entity.
 It is equivalent to SQL's `Select * From table`.

 Example request: `'SELECT * from my_entity_name'`.
 This query will return a `BTreeMap<Uuid, HashMap<String, Types>>`: